-Join us in May 2018 for the 25th Annual Cape Cod Maritime Days, a celebration of the Cape's rich maritime history!
+Join us in May 2019 for the 26th Annual Cape Cod Maritime Days, paying homage to the Cape's rich maritime history!

-The month-long event showcases a variety of Cape-wide maritime-themed activities, including guided kayak excursions, lighthouse & walking tours, nautical art exhibits and more.
+The month-long event celebrates Cape-wide maritime-themed activities, including guided kayak excursions, lighthouse & walking tours, nautical art exhibits and more.

 Maritime Meanderings of Upper Cape Cod

 A self-guided tour of seafaring heritage of 13 sites that takes you from Buzzards Bay to Mashpee—and wanders over to Onset where you hop aboard the Hy-Line Cruises' Cape Cod Canal Cruise.
 A wide range of sightseeing, history, and maritime experiences awaits.